General rules for in-text citations

 Cannon (2012) argues that "changes in corporate approaches to such sensitive areas . . . will require coherent change strategies" (p.
 165).

-- Quotes more than 40 words in length need to be in block form – without using quotation marks, begin the quote on a new, indented line, and double-space the entire quote.
-At the end of the quote, include citation details such as author(s), year and page number(s) in brackets.
+Quotes more than 40 words in length need to be in block form: without using quotation marks, begin the quote on a new line, and indent and double-space the entire quote.
+At the end of the quote, include citation details in brackets.